bbauska/W3Cx-2of5/README.md

 ```

 In the example above, an element with the .hortense class will be
-underlined and its color will be <b>blue, because that rule came later
+underlined and its color will be blue, because that rule came later
 than when it was set red.

 <h4>No fear</h4>